Fundamentals vs. FUD

 Think about it.

-You are reading a piece of text, on a website, about a memecoin that is a pun on Bitcoin, whose logo is the Bitcoin logo rotated 90 degrees to look like a butt, which was inspired by a 4:20-minute YouTube video from 2013 with 300 views, by a man named James D. McMurray who has since become a mythological figure known as Buttoshi, comparable to Satoshi Nakamoto, who may or may not be aware that he accidentally started a movement.
+You are reading a piece of text, on a website, about a memecoin that is a pun on Bitcoin, whose logo is the Bitcoin logo rotated 90 degrees to look like a butt, and whose video lineage points to a 4:20-minute YouTube video published by James D. McMurray in 2013.
+Buttoshi is a distributed role, not an identity assigned to McMurray.

 And this text is trying to convince you to post about it on the internet.